Forced Marriage Overseas: Dubai

 The official minimum age of marriage in Dubai is 18.
 However, women and men under age 18 can get married with approval from the Chief Justice of the Personal Status Court.
 Women may only be married with permission of their father or closest male relative (for example, a son or a brother).
 While forced marriages occur in the UAE, there is insufficient data available to illustrate their prevalence and there is concern that child marriage remains widespread in the UAE.
 Despite the lack of accurate and recent data,7 the age of consent remains much disputed since, according to Sharia law, the ability to consent to marriage is achieved at puberty.8

-In addition, while it is possible to obtain an annulment, lack of consent, force or fraud are not considered grounds for annulment and there are very few options available to women who want a divorce.
+In addition, while it is possible to obtain an annulment, lack of consent, force or fraud are not considered grounds for annulment9 and there are very few options available to women who want a divorce.
 In accordance with divorce laws in the UAE, a Muslim husband can divorce his wife by simply saying ‘I divorce thee’ but a woman cannot do the same.
 She must apply for a court order, which may be granted only on extremely limited grounds10 and only after obtaining federally mandated “guidance” and “arbitration”.11

 Potential Risks and Protections in Country